-Benjamin is a partner and the deputy practice group leader in Nixon Peabody’s Labor & Employment group and co-chairs the firm’s Occupational Safety & Health (OSHA) practice.
+Benjamin is a partner and the deputy practice group leader in Nixon Peabody’s Labor & Employment group and chairs the firm’s Occupational Safety & Health (OSHA) practice.
 He represents clients in a range of industries in employment and labor matters in both federal and state court litigation.
 He also counsels employers on a wide variety of employment issues.

 I focus my practice in the following areas: